martonlente/project-folder-structure/README.md

 Store application in the `app` sub-folder.
 You can have multiple application sub-folders, if needed.
 Name application subfolders to match their Git repositories', for example `project-folder-structure` for this repository.
 Create VirtualHosts for each of these folders.

 ### Doc
 Store document files in the `doc` folder, for example presentation, spreadsheet, word processor, and other text document files.
-Common filetypes you can put here are for example `docx`, `pptx`, `xlsx`, etc.
+Common files you can put here are for example `*.docx`, `*.pptx`, `*.xlsx`, etc.

 ### Img
 Store image files in the `img` folder.